 Tamales are a popular Mexican dish made by filling a special corn flour dough with shredded and seasoned beef, pork, chicken, seafood or beans/veggies.
 The filled dough is wrapped in a damp corn husk and steam cooked.

 Most authentic tamale recipes call for lard in the dough recipe.
-Lard adds flavor and texture but packaged lard may be "hydrogenated" which is a very unhealthy fat that contains trans fats.
-So, read packaged lard labels carefully.
+Lard adds flavor and texture but packaged lard may be "hydrogenated" and contain unhealthy trans fats.
+Read packaged lard labels carefully.
 If you can't find a high-quality lard, use a vegetable shortening like Spectrum Organic Vegetable Shortening.
-It is what I used in this recipe with very good results and it's easy to find at most larger grocery stores in the U.S.
+It has no hydrogenated fats and zero trans fats per serving.
+It gives good results and it's easy to find at most larger grocery stores in the U.S.

-- 3 cups masa haring (gluten-free, Bob's Red Mill Masa Harina Golden Corn Flour is processed and packaged in a gluten-free facility)
+Gluten-free masa harina is essential.
+Bob's Red Mill Masa Harina Golden Corn Flour is processed and packaged in a gluten-free facility.

 - 1 1/2 tablespoons onion powder